Polaroids from the Dead: Synopsis

 The book is split into three parts.
 The first part is Polaroids from the Dead, which is a collection of short stories inspired by a series of Grateful Dead concerts.
 The second is Portraits of People and Places, which is a collection of essays about people and places, including a letter to Kurt Cobain and a discussion of the Lions Gate Bridge.
-The last part is called “Brentwood Notebook” and is a discussion of Brentwood, California, a suburb of Los Angelus.
+The last part is called “Brentwood Notebook” and is a discussion of Brentwood, California, a suburb of Los Angeles.
 It is also where Marilyn Monroe died, and where Nicole Brown Simpson was murdered.

 Part One: Polaroids from the Dead

 The first part contains ten fictional stories.
 They have titles like “The 1960s Are Disneyland”, and "T or F: Self-Perfection Is Attainable Within Your Lifetime."
 The stories focus on both young and old characters and their experiences with Grateful Dead concerts.
 Interspersed within the text are large, full-page images of the Polaroids that inspired the story.
 Other images include a picture of Sharon Tate and Charles Manson, in reference to their mention in a story.
 This section was originally published in a slightly different form in Spin Magazine, in April 1992.